 The final and more recent escape was a Bolivian, the only Bolivian with a need to leave.
 The reason?
 He was a convicted paedophile.
 Hated so much, that the regular abuse meant life was simply not worth living in San Pedro.
 This young, native dwarf, and his crafty mother, came up with the perfect getaway plan.

 One day, while visiting her son, she brought with her a school uniform.
 Stolen from the school opposite the Plaza San Pedro.
-At 7.30am, as the kids all lined up, ready to be escorted to class, the Bolivian, wearing a cap and hidden within a a crowd of 145 children walked free.
+At 7:30 a.m., as the kids all lined up, ready to be escorted to class, the Bolivian, wearing a cap and hidden within a crowd of 145 children, walked free.
 The police are still currently searching for him.

-The above escapes encouraged the build of four lookout towers.
-Ones that were occupied for seven months, before abandoned and never used again.
+The above escapes encouraged the building of four lookout towers.
+Ones that were occupied for seven months, before being abandoned and never used again.

-We spent an hour with Dave, whose story telling had us hanging on his every word.
-A charming and highly intelligent man, we still cannot fathom what we heard and witnessed that day in Plaza San Pedro.
+We spent an hour with Dave, whose storytelling had us hanging on his every word.
+A charming and highly intelligent man, but we still cannot fathom what we heard and witnessed that day in Plaza San Pedro.

 Coffees in hand, pumped with adrenaline and shocked to the core, we sat on a bench directly outside the opened prison gates.

 Here we spent the next hour observing the comings and goings.
 The two guards accepted a bottle of coke from an uninformed man as he walked into the premises.
 A further three men walked out, carrying a large sound system and a BBQ.
 Children returned home from school, and women strolled in with bags of shopping in hand.
 The large footfall made it even more surreal.

 Like an entrance to a shopping centre, our eyes wandered as we watched the many men, women and children come back from their day’s outings, back to their lives and their families.
 Back to their haven, and the only place they know as home.